William Wallace: Political crisis in Scotland

 When Wallace was growing up, King Alexander III ruled Scotland.
 His reign had seen a period of peace and economic stability.
 On 19 March 1286, however, Alexander died after falling from his horse.
 The heir to the throne was Alexander's granddaughter, Margaret, Maid of Norway.
 As she was still a child and in Norway, the Scottish lords set up a government of guardians.
 Margaret fell ill on the voyage to Scotland and died in Orkney in late September 1290.
 The lack of a clear heir led to a period known as the "Great Cause", with a total of thirteen contenders laying claim to the throne.
-The most credible claims were John Balliol and Robert Bruce, grandfather of the future king Robert the Bruce.
+The most credible claims were John Balliol and Robert Bruce, grandfather of the future monarch, Robert the Bruce.

 With Scotland threatening to descend into civil war, King Edward I of England was invited in by the Scottish nobility to arbitrate.
 Before the process could begin, he insisted that all of the contenders recognise him as Lord Paramount of Scotland.
 In early November 1292, at a great feudal court held in the castle at Berwick-upon-Tweed, judgment was given in favour of John Balliol having the strongest claim in law based on being senior in genealogical primogeniture even though not in proximity of blood.

-Edward proceeded to take steps to progressively undermine John's authority, treating Scotland as a feudal vassal state, demanding homage be paid towards himself and military support in his war against France — even summoning King John Balliol to stand before the English court as a common plaintiff.
+Edward proceeded to take steps to progressively undermine John's authority, treating Scotland as a feudal vassal state, demanding homage be paid towards himself and military support in his war against France—even summoning King John Balliol to stand before the English court as a common plaintiff.
 The Scots soon tired of their deeply compromised king, and the direction of affairs was allegedly taken out of his hands by the leading men of the kingdom, who appointed a Council of Twelve—in practice, a new panel of Guardians—at Stirling in July 1295.
 They went on to conclude a treaty of mutual assistance with France—known in later years as the Auld Alliance.

 In retaliation for Scotland's treaty with France, Edward I invaded, storming Berwick-upon-Tweed and commencing the Wars of Scottish Independence.
 The Scots were defeated at Dunbar and the English took Dunbar Castle on 27 April 1296.
 Edward forced John to abdicate, which he did at Stracathro near Montrose on 10 July 1296.
 Here the arms of Scotland were formally torn from John's surcoat, giving him the abiding name of "Toom Tabard" (empty coat).
 By July, Edward had instructed his officers to receive formal homage from some 1,800 Scottish nobles (many of the rest being prisoners of war at that time).